denasara0/Antisemitism-detection/.gitignore/old_description.md

 ### **2.2 Model Architecture**

 #### **Custom Antisemitism Model**
-Our custom model was built using a transformer-based architecture, specifically fine-tuned for hate detection:
+The custom model was built using a transformer-based architecture, specifically fine-tuned for hate detection:

 ```python
 # Model training configuration